 When drafting an NDA there are numerous clauses to include and clarify.

-Set out who the recipient of the confidential information is in the NDA.
+Set out who the receiving party of the confidential information is in the NDA.
 If the NDA is being made with an intermediary company, it should still make reference to the individuals in question who might be expected to receive the confidential information.
 Include the full names of any individuals, the registered name of the company if applicable, its address, and its registration number.
 This should be included to ensure that every intended recipient will not be able to escape the confidentiality obligations, making enforcement easier.

 This clause should set out all the information considered to be confidential.
 Being as specific as possible will make the NDA less ambiguous and therefore easier to enforce.
-Obligations of confidentiality should encompass the information deemed valuable, such as manufacturing processes, customer lists, trade secrets, business plans, financial metrics and technical data.
+Obligations of confidentiality should encompass the information deemed valuable, such as proprietary information, manufacturing processes, customer lists, trade secrets, business plans, financial metrics and technical data.
 Defining the confidential material will make enforcement much easier before a court.

 It is also worth including a clause which disclaims the accuracy or completeness of any confidential information.
 This states that the information is provided "as-is” and is not a representation.